 Pine Bay Nature Reserve - Part 1

-The 912 acre Pine Bay Nature Reserve lies within the Ministry of Natural Resource's Great Lakes Heritage Coast Signature Site and includes part of the Pine Bay Provincially Significant Wetland.
-This is one of only a few large wetlands along Lake Superior's rocky north shore.
+The Pine Bay 1 Nature Reserve protects a large area of Lake Superior shoreline with many significant natural features.
+The Reserve lies within the Ministry of Natural Resource’s Great Lakes Heritage Coast Signature Site and includes part of the Pine Bay Provincially Significant Wetland.
+This is one of only a few large wetlands along Lake Superior’s rocky north shore.

-The Pine Bay Nature Reserve is located about 40 kilometers south of the City of Thunder Bay on the shores of Lake Superior.
-At 912 acres this new reserve located in the Municipality of Neebing is easily TBFN's biggest.
+The Pine Bay 1 Nature Reserve is located about 40 kilometers south of the City of Thunder Bay on the shores of Lake Superior.
+At 912 acres, this reserve is one of TBFN’s largest.
 The property includes 800 metres of Lake Superior shoreline, plus another kilometer of shoreline on the western side of the Pine River estuary, where the river empties into Pine Bay.
 It also includes a short section of the Pine River itself.

 The Natural Areas Conservation Program, a Nature Conservancy of Canada - Government of Canada partnership, provided half the funding for the protection of these ecologically sensitive lands.
 Many individuals met the challenge to contribute the necessary matching funds.